astropy/astropy-workshop/00-Install_and_Setup/README.md

     % cd astropy-workshop\00-Install_and_Setup\

-On any platform, to create the astropy-workshop environment and install all required packages, type:
+And finally, on any platform, to install and activate the astropy-workshop environment, type:

     % conda env create -n astropy-workshop --file environment.yml

-  To activate the environment on Mac/Linux:

-    % source activate astropy-workshop

-  On Windows:

     % conda activate astropy-workshop

+Note, you will need conda version 4.6 and later.
+If you need to update your version use `conda update conda`.

 ## 4. Check Installation